Shipping Business Plan

 Plan of shipping and inland water transport in developing countries through ODA

-In developing countries, the main type of marine transportation maintenance required is the construction or remodeling of ships.
-We will propose appropriate ship allocation plans, the number and size of ships, taking into account statistical surveys of freight and passenger transportation, economic trends such as GDP and industrial structure, etc. In addition, we make a demand forecast that takes into account the fact that ships travel through multiple ports and incorporates a development plan for the hinterland of the port, which is an important factor.
+In developing countries, the marine transportation improvement measures required is mainly the construction or modification of ships.
+We will propose appropriate ship deployment plans, the number and size of ships, taking into account statistical surveys of freight and passenger transportation, economic trends such as GDP and industrial structure, etc. In addition, we make a demand forecast that takes into account the fact that ships operate through multiple ports and incorporates a development plan for the hinterland of the port, which is an important factor.

-The development of port infrastructure may also be required for maritime transport development plans, but when implemented with ODA from our country, we will support the formulation of a comprehensive business plan that includes ship and port development.
+The development of port infrastructure may also be required for maritime transport development plans, but when implemented with Japan's ODA, we will support the formulation of a comprehensive business plan that includes ship and port development.

 Investigation of regulations for safe navigation

 In many developing countries, there are no established standards for ensuring the safety of ships operating in their own countries.
-Even if these standards are established, they are insufficient.
-This has led to an increase in the number of aging ships and substandard ships, and the failure or inappropriate implementation of ship inspection systems.
-As a result, marine accidents occur frequently and many casualties occur.
+Even if these standards are established, some cases are insufficient.
+This has led to an increase in the number of old and substandard ships, and the failure or inappropriate implementation of ship inspection systems.
+As a result, marine accidents and many casualties occur frequently.

 We investigate the existence of safety standards for ships, as well as the state of local weather and sea conditions, and support the establishment of navigation areas for ships as the basis for formulating safety standards in accordance with Japanese standards.